KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 ### 3.3 Stages of Source Reconnection

-Source reconnection proceeds through stages corresponding to the Tether restoration at successive layers:
+Source reconnection proceeds differently depending on where the being's operative center has been established through Acclivous Centropy.

+**Principle (Recovery as Stabilization at the Attained Layer):**

+Recovery targets stabilization at the being's attained layer of operation, not forced declivity back to L₁.
+A being who has acclivated through Acclivous Centropy from embodiment to stable operation at L₃, L₄, or beyond does not recover by "grounding" at L₁ — that would reverse the acclivous motion that constitutes their structural attainment.
+Recovery for such a being means restoring coherence and \( I_c \) *at the attained layer*, reinforcing the acclivous orientation, and continuing the return arc toward Source.

+Forced return to L₁ after acclivous attainment is not recovery — it is imposed declivity that undermines the structural work of integration.

+**When the stages apply:** The following four-stage sequence describes recovery from **full or near-full Tether severance** — Phases IV and V of SN05's burnout trajectory, where the being has lost coherent access to their own inward layers and must rebuild the Tether from the embodied interface.
+This is not a universal recovery protocol.
+It is the protocol for the specific structural condition where the Tether has failed at or near L₁ and the being must re-establish connection layer by layer.

+For a being whose Tether remains intact at L₃ but who has experienced depletion of \( I_c \) (Phases II–III of the burnout trajectory), recovery consists of replenishment at the operative layer through the pathways formalized in §2 — Source reconnection, bridge replenishment, rest, and collective amplification — without requiring declivous return through L₂ and L₁.

-**Stage 1 — Embodied Grounding (\( \mathcal{T}_h(L_1, \tau) > 0 \)):**
+**Stage 1 — Embodied Restabilization (\( \mathcal{T}_h(L_1, \tau) > 0 \)) — applies only when the Tether has severed at L₁:**

 Restore coherence at 🪷 Soma / 🧾 Biosa (ES / EM, L₁).
-The first recovery stage is not acclivous motion toward the inward layers but stabilization at the embodied layer itself.
-The depleted being reconnects with bodily presence: breath, sensation, spatial orientation.
-This restores ⧉₁ to functional transfer capacity and provides the corporeal platform from which inward reconnection becomes possible.
+When the Tether has severed at the embodied layer, the first recovery stage is restabilization of the corporeal interface — reconnecting with bodily presence sufficient to re-establish ⧉₁ transfer capacity.
+This is not a return to L₁ as a permanent station but the minimum restoration of embodied function required for the Tether to begin rebuilding inward.

 C₂ ◈ (Spatial / Cohered Extension) and C₄ ◉ (Rotational / Gyre) are the primary operators here — spatial coherence and conserving rhythm at the embodied level.
-Practices that engage these operators: rhythmic breathing, walking, grounding through physical contact with stable environments.

 **Stage 2 — Identity Restabilization (\( \mathcal{T}_h(L_2, \tau) > 0 \)):**